Stamp mill: History

 Stamp mills were used by miners in Samarkand as early as 973.
 They were used in medieval Persia to crush mineral ores.
 By the 11th century, stamp mills were in widespread use throughout the medieval Islamic world, from Islamic Spain and North Africa in the west to Central Asia in the east.

 Water-powered and mechanised trip hammers reappeared in medieval Europe by the 12th century.
 Their use was described in medieval written sources of Styria (in modern-day Austria), one from 1135, and another from 1175.
 Both texts mentioned the use of vertical stamp mills for ore-crushing.
 Medieval French sources of the years 1116 and 1249 both record the use of mechanised trip hammers used in the forging of wrought iron.
 Medieval European trip hammers by the 15th century were most often in the shape of the vertical pestle stamp-mill.
 The well-known Renaissance artist and inventor Leonardo da Vinci often sketched trip hammers for use in forges and even file-cutting machinery, those of the vertical pestle stamp-mill type.
 The oldest depicted European illustration of a martinet forge-hammer is perhaps in the Historia de Gentibus Septentrionalibus of Olaus Magnus, dated to 1565 AD.
 This woodcut image depicts three martinets, and a waterwheel working the wood and leather bellows of an osmund (sv) bloomery furnace.
 The recumbent trip hammer was first depicted in European artwork in an illustration by Sandrart and Zonca (dated 1621 AD).

 Water-powered stamp mills are illustrated in book 8 of Georg Agricola's De Re Metallica, published in 1556.
 The mills Agricola shows were largely wooden construction, excepting the use of iron shoes on the end of each stamp.
 The camshaft was set directly on the axle of the waterwheel, and stamps were typically arranged in gangs of three, with each wheel driving one or two gangs.

-19th century
+19th and early 20th centuries

 The first stamp mill in the U.S. was built in 1829 at the Capps mine near Charlotte, North Carolina.
 They were common in gold, silver, and copper mining regions of the US in the latter 19th and early 20th centuries, in operations where the ore was crushed as a prelude to extracting the metals.
 They were superseded in the second half of the 19th century in many applications by more efficient methods.
 However their simplicity meant that they were used in remote areas for ore processing well into the 20th century.
 (19th century advertisements for some mills highlighted that they could be broken down, packed in by mule in pieces, and assembled on site with only simple tools.)
 Stamp mills are still in use in Colombia by artisanal miners, powered by electric motors.